CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

 {{outlet}}{% endraw %}
 ```

 `outlet` is a helper that will output the contents of the specific route you're on.
-Reload your app and you should see the "My App" header as well as your parent and child component content.
+Reload your app and you should see the "My App" header as well as your `MyComponent` content.

 ## Creating Another Route

-To create a route for child pages, use Ember CLI again.
+Let's create a route for individual posts, using Ember CLI again.
 As you can tell, in Ember we use `ember generate` a lot; you can use `ember g` as a shortcut:

 ```sh
 $ ember g route post
 ```

-The `generate route` command modified the file `src/router.js`.
+The `generate route` command modified the file `app/router.js`.
 Check the changes:

 ```js
 Router.map(function() {